-each party shall have the right with the approval of the other party (which approval shall not be unreasonably withheld) to assign or otherwise dispose of its rights under the Sublease provided that the transferring party first obtains a deed of covenant by the proposed assignee or person who receives the disposal (the "Grantee") containing a covenant by the Grantee in favour of the nontransferring party that the Grantee will at all times during the Term observe and perform all or any of the covenants contained or implied in the Sub-lease to be observed or performed by the transferring party;

-- the Plantation and carbon environmental or any other credits derived from the Plantation (if any) are and shall remain to the extent permitted by law, the property of the Grower until the end of the Term and the Grower shall be entitled to harvest the Plantation and to retain all income from the sale thereof.
-Any corresponding debits arising out of the activities of the Grower will be debited to the Grower upon those debits occurring; - the Grower may lodge a caveat over the Leased Area.
-Upon the termination of the Sub-lease for any reason whatsoever, the Grower must promptly withdraw (at its expense) any such caveat.
+- each party shall have the right with the approval of the other party (which approval shall not be unreasonably withheld) to assign or otherwise dispose of its rights under the Sub-lease provided that the transferring party first obtains a deed of covenant by the proposed assignee or person who receives the disposal (the "Grantee") containing a covenant by the Grantee in favour of the non-transferring party that the Grantee will at all times during the Term observe and perform all or any of the covenants contained or implied in the Sub-lease to be observed or performed by the transferring party; and - (ii) the Plantation and carbon environmental or any other credits derived from the Plantation (if any) are and shall remain to the extent permitted by law, the property of the Grower until the end of the Term and the Grower shall be entitled to Harvest the Plantation and to retain all income from the sale thereof.
+Any corresponding debits arising out of the activities of the Grower will be debited to the Grower upon those debits occurring.